-Why Membership Matters to Katherine:
+Why Membership Matters to Jake

 NCH aims to create a national network of dedicated homeless advocates; read how intern Katherine is working to expand that network and why your Membership Matters to her work: